david-drew/OpenVINO-Samples/OpenVINO_Overview.md

 # OpenVINO™ Overview

-## <a name="openvino-components"></a>OpenVINO Components
+## <a name="openvino-components"></a>OpenVINO™ Components
-The OpenVINO toolkit optimizes and runs Deep Learning Neural Network models on Intel hardware.
+The Intel® Distribution of OpenVINO™ toolkit optimizes and runs Deep Learning Neural Network models on Intel® hardware.
 It consists of three primary components:
-1.	**Model Optimizer:** Optimizes models for Intel architecture, as well as converts models into a format compatible with the Inference Engine.
+1.	**Model Optimizer:** Optimizes models for Intel® architecture, converting models into a format compatible with the Inference Engine.
 This format is called an Intemediate Representation (IR).
-2.	**Intermediate Representation (IR):** The output of the Model Optimizer.
+2.	**Intermediate Representation (IR):** Is the output of the Model Optimizer.
 A model converted to a format that has been optimized for Intel architecture and is usable by the Inference Engine.
-3.	**Inference Engine:** The software libraries that run inference against the Intermediate Representation (Optimized Model) and produce inference results
+3.	**Inference Engine:** The software libraries that run inference against the Intermediate Representation (Optimized Model) to produce inference results.

-## <a name="workflow-overview"></a>OpenVINO Workflow Overview
+## <a name="workflow-overview"></a>OpenVINO™ Workflow Overview

-The basic OpenVINO workflow is as follows:
+The OpenVINO™ workflow is as follows:
 1. Run an existing trained model through the Model Optimizer.
 2. The Model Optimizer produces an Interemediate Representation file (IR).
-3. Application (an Intel sample or one you have built) uses the Inference Engine to run inference against the Intermediate Representation (Optimized Model).
+3. The application (an Intel® sample or one you have built) uses the Inference Engine to run inference against the Intermediate Representation (Optimized Model) and output inference results.
-4. Application outputs inference results.

 ## <a name="openvino-installation"></a>OpenVINO Installation
-This guide assumes that you have completed installation of OpenVINO. <br>
+This guide assumes that you have completed installation of The Intel® Distribution of OpenVINO™ toolkit. <br>
 The installation created a new directory in your home directory:

 `~/omz_demos_build`

+This is where sample applications are installed, after they are compiled.
+You will have to compile most of the samples.

-Note: There are 2 similar directories that contain samples, but we won't be using them for this tutorial.
-For completeness, they are:
+**Note:** There are 2 similar directories containing samples that we will not be using for this tutorial.
+They are:
     `~/inference_engine_samples_build`
     `~/inference_engine_demos_build`

-This is where sample applications are installed, after they are compiled.
-You will have to compile most of the samples.

 ## <a name="dldt-installation-directory-structure"></a> Installation Directory Structure